Shift Bristol Logo

 Place & Ownership -

-Within the context of Climate Change, we will explore a range of solutions to alternative technology and energy production, from local community owned, to nationa networks, as well as looking at how to build our own small-scale 12V systems.
+Within the context of Climate Change, we will explore a range of solutions to alternative technology and energy production, from local community owned, to national networks, as well as looking at how to build our own small-scale 12V systems.
 We explore the changes we can make as individuals and communities to reduce fossil fuel usage within our homes, whilst still meeting our needs for shelter and comfort.
 We look at overcoming the limitations to retrofitting in rental properties, and alternative models to housing production such as self-builds and co-ops.
 Finally we end the PSC with a 10 day woodworking large-scale build to create a roundhouse; featuring a roundwood timber frame, reciprocal green turfed roof, and cob and straw walling.

 Engagement -